AnX1001/Flights_Dashboard/documentation/Developer-Guidelines.md

 - **refactor**: Refactoring production code, e.g., renaming a variable.
 - **test**: Adding missing tests, refactoring tests; no production code change.
 - **chore**: Updating grunt tasks, etc.; no production code change.

+## Adding a new API

+PLease document usage details for any API in the [API Endpoints](API-Endpoints.md).